TheRockCyberAromry-OTaylor/AWS-Identity-and-Access-Management-IAM-Project/08- Creating IAM user groups in AWS Console.md

 <img src="https://i.imgur.com/hXDUbvT.png" height="100%" width="100%" />

-Absolutely, Olatunji — this screenshot captures a clean and methodical IAM workflow in AWS, and it looks like you're documenting intern access provisioning.
-Here's a breakdown of the steps reflected in the image, tailored to the dashboard layout and the characters involved:

----

-### 🛠️ IAM Workflow Steps Reflected in the Image

 #### **1. Navigating to IAM > User Groups**
 - From the AWS Management Console, the user navigated to **IAM** via the left-hand menu.
 - Selected **“User groups”** to manage group-based access control.